leafOfTree/vim-vue-plugin/README.md

 <br />
 </details>

-This plugin is effective if it has set `filetype` to `vue`.
-Please stay up to date.
-Feel free to open an issue or pull request
+The filetype will be set to `vue`.
+Feel free to open an issue or pull request if any questions

 ## How it works

 `vim-vue-plugin` will try to load multiple syntax and indent files for `.vue` and enable them to work together

-Supports

-- Blocks (both `template/script/style` and custom blocks) with any syntax, including `less, sass, scss, stylus, coffee, typescript, pug, ...`
+- Blocks (both `template/script/style` and custom blocks) with any syntax, including `pug, typescript, coffee, scss, sass, less, stylus, ...`

     Relative syntax plugins need to be installed if not provided by vim

-- Vue attribute and keyword highlight
+- Attribute and keyword highlight

 - A built-in `foldexpr` foldmethod